Polynomial 4-5-6-7 Motion-Law

 Dynamic Performance:

 This Motion-Law is recommended in applications where the period ratio is between about 5 and 10.
 It has a low residual vibration.
-However, the high peak acceleration means every effort should be made to increase the duration of the segment.
+The Jerk at Crossover is relatively low.

 Pressure Angle Considerations